 Description: Continued TA, consultation and implementation support for all the participants.
 To allow access to expert faculty and to support implementation of the practices within a practice improvement framework.
 This can be done via teleconferences.

-- Skype supervision/consultation with the European based trainers could be an option for participating programs.
+- Adobe conference video supervision/consultation with the European based trainers for participating programs.

-• Consultation calls/Skype with training participants or Quarterly face to face meetings with in-state content experts
+• Consultation calls/video conferencing with training participants or Quarterly face to face meetings with in-state content experts

 • Collaborative Network Approach Implementation